What is a pharmacy benefit manager (PBM)?

 Spread pricing.

 Spread pricing occurs when a PBM charges the plan sponsor more for a medication than it reimburses the pharmacy, pocketing the difference as profit.
-Studies showed that the big 3 PBMs generated an estimated $1.4 billion of income from spread pricing between 2017 and 2021.
+Studies showed that the big 3 PBMs generated an estimated $1.4 billion of income from spread pricing, according to the FTC.

 Administrative fees.